History and Mission

 The mission of Trinity Basin Preparatory is to inspire every student to do more, expect more, and be more.
-To make this mission a reality, every employee of Trinity Basin Preparatory is expected to exemplify the core values set forth below in all they do at TBP:
+To make this mission a reality, every student and employee of Trinity Basin Preparatory is expected to exemplify the following core values of a TITAN:

 1. Truthful: We seek and speak the truth.
 We operate with integrity and honesty.

 2. Innovative: We are creative and use resourcefulness in solving problems.

 3. Tenacious: We are unshakable, determined, and we possess true grit.

 4. Accountable: We are transparent in our actions and are accountable to each other.

 5. Nurturing: We build relationships and deeply care about all members of the TBP family.

 The vision of Trinity Basin Preparatory is to provide meaningful educational choice to families across Texas.
 We do this by building and maintaining a system of charter schools that are academically successful and financially strong.
 Trinity Basin Preparatory will be a safe, sustainable, innovative, and successful charter district, empowering students and their families with educational opportunity.